dnhansen/maths-resources/README.md

 2. Dummit, Foote, *Abstract Algebra*.
 Two comments:

-    First compare Dummit and Foote's treatment of quotient groups to that of Aluffi: D&F initially define quotients by *kernels*.
-Not even normal subgroups, but *kernels*.
-That at least tells me everything I need to know about their view on exposition.
+    First compare Dummit and Foote's treatment of quotient groups to that of Aluffi.
+There are at least three (elementary) ways of introducing quotient groups:

+    1. Quotients by other groups, i.e. objects in the same category.
+This approach is not applicable to other categories, since e.g. ideals are not rings, hence not objects in the category of rings.
+But it is a natural approach, and we quickly find that to define an operation on the resulting quotient we require that we divide out by a *normal* subgroup.
+This seems to be the strategy employed by most modern algebra texts.
+On the other hand, there is the danger of leaving open the question of whether all relevant equivalence relations are captured by this notion of quotient.

+    2. Quotients by general equivalence relations.
+This is the path chosen by Aluffi, and I think it is the most natural.
+In **Set** we cannot hope to capture the general notion of a quotient by dividing a set *A* by subsets of *A*, so while this is of course possible in **Grp**, it seems natural to take the same approach as in **Set** and then *discover* the notion of quotienting by a normal subgroup.

+    3. Quotients by kernels.
+This is of course equivalent to the first approach, but one only realises this *after* one has developed the theory of quotient groups, and it seems very unnatural if you don't already know why kernels are important in capturing the structure of algebraic objects.

-    The book includes a *lot* of exercises, many of them very good.
+    Secondly, the book includes a *lot* of exercises, many of them very good.

 ### Category theory